notKamui/Nightrunner/README.md

 # 🌘 Nightrunner

-Nightrunner is a simple, fast, and ready to use starter template for Nuxt 3.
+Nightrunner is a simple, fast, and ready to use starter template for Nuxt 3 in SPA mode.
 It features the necessary tools to get you started immediately on your next project.

 ## Summary